NOSALRO/robot_dart/docs/guide.md

 **Descriptors**

-In *RobotDARTSimu* there's the possibility for attaching **descriptors**. *Descriptors* are functors that can be used either to log information/data (e.g., state trajectories) or to trigger a stop in the simulation (e.g., a NaN value or safety reasons).
+In *RobotDARTSimu* there's the possibility of attaching **descriptors**. *Descriptors* are functors that can be used either to log information/data (e.g., state trajectories) or to trigger a stop in the simulation (e.g., a NaN value or safety reasons).
 All descriptors must **inherit** from `robot_dart::descriptor::BaseDescriptor`:

 ```cpp
 struct BaseDescriptor {